5 CRO myths you should know about – and tips to do it right

 André Morys

-In many cases, optimization processes fail because of company culture.
+In many cases, conversion optimization fails because of company culture.
 It’s an inconvenient truth, but many optimizers will recognize it.

-Karl had a talk about this with German CRO specials André Morys, CEO of KonversionsKRAFT and – like Karl – a popular keynote speaker at international conferences.
-André runs the biggest CRO company in Europe.
+Karl had a talk about this with German CRO specialist André Morys, CEO of KonversionsKRAFT and – like Karl – a popular keynote speaker at international conferences.

-In this interview, they look at the very cause of optimization issues in many companies.
+In this interview, they look at the cause of optimization troubles in many companies.
 And they give you tips to make sure your conversion optimization succeeds.

-Change the company’s culture to make way for decent CRO.
+Changing the company culture to create room for CRO.

 Watch the interview, listen to the podcast or read the blog post